poldham/dronesr/README.md

 As with the scientific literature patent data operates a citation system.
 Citations take three forms and are included with the package.

 -   pat_cited.
-Patents cited in the core pat set.
-These back citations are to patent documents that shape what is claimed in the core set.
+Patents cited in the core patent set (pat).
+These are back citations to patent documents constituting prior art that shape what can be claimed in the core set.
 -   pat_citing.
-These are later filings that cite the core set.
+These are later filings that cite the core (pat) set.
     These forward citations are documents that are shaped by the prior art in the core set.
 -   npl.
 NPL stands for non-patent literature which means citations to literature, websites, manuals etc that are not patent documents.
 In `dronesr` the npl dataset consists of scientific literature that is